andregao/angel-tree-react/README.md

   It will ask for a _FirstSubscriber_ email to add to the admin email list.
 People on this list will receive an email notification whenever someone submits a donation.
-Enter a valid email address here, and they will receive a verification email to confirm the subscription.
+Enter a valid email address here, and they will receive a verification email to confirm the subscription (make sure to check spam folder).
 More emails can be added to the list by going to [AWS SNS console](https://console.aws.amazon.com/sns/v3/home#/topics), selecting this topic, and clicking the " Create subscription" button.
 Select "Email" as Protocol and enter an email address in the "Endpoint" field